friendly/heplots/README.md

 <img src="man/figures/README-iris3-1.png" width="100%" />

 ## References

+Anderson, E. (1928).
+The Problem of Species in the Northern Blue Flags, Iris versicolor L. and Iris virginica L. *Annals of the Missouri Botanical Garden*, **13**, 241–313.

+Fisher, R. A. (1936).
+The Use of Multiple Measurements in Taxonomic Problems. *Annals of Eugenics*, **8**, 379–388.

 Fox, J.; Friendly, M. & Monette, G. (2009).
 [Visualizing hypothesis tests in multivariate linear models: The heplots package for